Palmer Station Archives - 2012 Palmer Station ramps up dock work; skuas raid Adélie nests for eggsPosted December 14, 2012

 While in dry dock earlier this year, a dent was found on the underside of the Gould that was determined to be from a ledge near the Palmer pier.
 To keep the ship from being damaged after the repair, it would need to be kept farther away from the pier.
 In the warehouse in Punta Arenas, Chile, there was a single bumper — but that alone wouldn’t space the boat out far enough.
 A second bumper was sourced locally in Punta Arenas from a field near the airport.
 Shortly after arriving in Hero Inlet, the Gould lowered down both bumpers so that they could be secured into place.
 After the bumpers were in place and secure, the ship was able to tie up to the pier with no issues.
 The weather for the cargo operations was very cooperative.
 Milvan containers were swung from ship to shore with no issues, and then several were swung back to the ship full of waste and northbound cargo.
 Two incoming milvans were full of the station’s resupply of food for the summer season, ranging from cuts of beef to juice concentrate, frozen veggies, and even ice cream.
 Normally, with the first boat of the season, the Gould would also offload fuel, but that has been postponed for later in the summer.
 The entire port call lasted six days, during which the winter crew turned over their jobs and emergency response duties to the summer team.
 This made for a very busy port schedule.
 In addition to their regular duties, all personnel also serve on one or more emergency teams, including fire, glacier search and rescue and ocean search and rescue.
 Turnover for the fire team included a drill.
 Before anyone knew it, the port call was over, and the summer crew found itself at the end of the Palmer pier, waving goodbye to their northbound counterparts.
 Normally, at this point, the station crew would perform a traditional jump off the pier, wishing the northbound bunch a safe trip, but the brash ice closed in behind the Gould as it left.
 For this trip north, well wishes and enthusiastic hand-waving would have to suffice.
 Palmer Station begins transition to new seasonPosted September 14, 2012

-August was a month of transition at Palmer Station .
-Wildlife is returning; the weather is warming; and the station is being readied for the start of the summer and a new season of science.
-The first weekend of August was busy.
+August was a month of transition at Palmer Station The first weekend of August was busy.
 Not just from work obligations but due to the rush to write, shoot and edit a short film for the 48-hour movie category in the annual Antarctic Winter International Film Festival (WIFF).
 To ensure that the films would be made over the weekend, there was a list of required items that each submitted film needed to have.
 There were a large number of films from most of the crewed Antarctic stations, and Palmer submitted two films, with nearly everyone getting involved.
 One of the films revolved around the everyday interactions between the crew and the things that they might end up saying in their heads when small community annoyances come up.
 The other movie was a short sub-one-minute film focused solely on making no sense and included the five required items with improvisational acting.
 While neither film received enough votes to come out as an overall winner, everyone involved agreed it was a great time making them.
 Science has ramped down but still moves forward with two researchers who are continuing winter work on Antarctic fish embryos.
 The scientists have wrapped up experiments and are preparing samples to send north at the end of September.
 It was a windy month, with temperatures staying in the 20s on average.
 There were also a few colder days that hovered around 0F for highs, before spiking to around 40F.
 This left the winter-over population wondering if the temperatures would stay this high for the remainder of the winter.
 Well, they didn’t.
 After having an unseasonably warm week, the temperatures returned to normal, dropping back into the 20s.
 As August came to a close, it wasn’t uncommon to spot large flocks of cormorants flying in formation in the area around Palmer.
 There have also been more sheathbills and petrels flying in the air.
 Even a minke whale was spotted near the station, despite a thin layer of sea ice.
 The last weekend of the month brought the winter-overs together to show off art and other creative projects that they had worked on over the previous months.
 Projects ranged from paintings to wood sculptures to knitted items and even an ice sculpture.
 The amount of projects on display filled up the station galley.
 In just a few short weeks, with the end of August, the majority of those now on station will make their way north, and the summer science season will begin.
 Early spring cleaning occupies crew at Palmer StationPosted August 10, 2012

-July was a windy month at Palmer Station , but this didn’t stop the winter crew from working on some station improvements.
-Nor did it deter the station from celebrating the Fourth of July.
-As nice as fireworks would have been, Independence Day festivities relied more on BBQ and patriotic cupcakes.
+July was a windy month at Palmer Station As nice as fireworks would have been, Independence Day festivities relied more on BBQ and patriotic cupcakes.
 Compared to the midwinter celebration a few weeks before, the party for the Fourth was fairly laid back and relaxed.
 Another section of the aquarium is being cleaned and updated, as part of a renovation project that started last winter.
 The work includes cleaning the existing electrical installation and recessing it in the wall.
 The wall will also get a water-resistant covering that will help it to hold up better in the wet-lab environment.
 The garage area is also undergoing a thorough cleaning, along with reorganization.
 Home to both Logistics and the heavy shop, the garage is one of the busiest spots on station.
 The floor and walls are being repainted and work centers reorganized to make better use of the limited space shared by two departments.
 Years of accumulation, like in any garage, were cleaned out, leaving even more space than from reorganization alone.
 Wildlife sightings of seals and birds were down from June.
 Several leopard seals have been spotted on ice floes in Arthur Harbor.
 Sheathbills continue to hang around the area.
 Much like pigeons in the city, they can be found scrounging for any food they can find.
 There hasn’t been much noticeable sea ice buildup so far at Palmer this season.
 There has been a few times where the threat of being iced in neared.
 But without fail, the winds would pick up and blow the ice out to sea over the course of a few days.
 Much to the chagrin of station residents trying to take time-lapse footage, this would usually take place overnight in the dark.
 Direct sunlight returned to Palmer in July.
 Despite being out of view for only about a month, the return of the sun was a welcome sight.
 And with the cooperation of the winds and clouds, there have been several spectacular sunrises and sunsets viewable from station.
 Emergency teams continued with their training last month.
 In addition to his or her regular job duties, everyone wintering at Palmer is also on at least one emergency team.
 Besides fire and trauma teams, Palmer also boasts a Glacier Search and Rescue (GSAR) squad and an Ocean Search and Rescue (OSAR) team.
 Ready for just about any emergency — but hoping that they don’t need to respond — the teams help keep the winter- over crew involved and the station safe.
 The winter season at Palmer is two-thirds complete.
 With two months left, there is still plenty of time for the sea ice to form and maybe enable some travel to the nearby islands without the use of inflatable boats.
 Maybe.
 Palmer grows quiet in winter as researchers, widlife leave areaPosted July 20, 2012

 Russell Freeman and Irina Mueller prep crème brulee for dessert at the Midwinter dinner at Palmer.